crunchingdata/Emilio_Portfolio/README.md

 # [Power BI & Python Project 1: Cancer prediction with Machine Learning Classification](https://crunchingdata.github.io/python_power_bi_cancer_predicition_ML/)
 * Trained Extrem Gradient Boosting ML-Model on Python with Pycaret and exported it.
-* Created a python environment for Power BI and connected Power BI to it.
+* Created a Anaconda environment for Power BI and connected Power BI to it.
 * Applied in Power BI the trained Extrem Gradient Boosting ML-Model for measuring Performance on training-dataset numerically and visually with metrics and Prediction of unseen dataset.